Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

+With these definitions, we develop a new implicit (approximate) heterogeneous fusion rule corresponding to (\ref{eq:Heterogeneous_fusion}), the \emph{HS-CI} fusion rule.
+Unlike the original CI fusion rule \cite{julier_non-divergent_1997}, which takes a weighted average of the information vector and matrix of the full homogeneous state vector (including data that is unique to each robot) the above heterogeneous CI fusion rule only `discounts' data over the common states, leaving non-common states (variables) untouched.
+Note that this differs from the split-CI fusion rule \cite{julier_general_2009}, which assumes the data can be separated into dependent and independent parts.
+This is a much more restrictive assumption than requiring conditional independence, as in the new HS-CI rule.

-Our empirical study aims at testing the robustness and applicability of FG-DDF to realistic heterogeneous data fusion challenges.
-Using Monte Carlo simulation, we test the applicability of the explicit (HS-CF) and implicit (HS-CI) heterogeneous fusion rules for a network of robots performing non-linear dynamic multi-target tracking and self-localization.
-We then test robustness to message dropouts in both simulation and linear hardware experiments.
+Our multi-robot multi-target experiments include both simulations and hardware experiments.
+The goal is to test the robustness and applicability of FG-DDF to realistic heterogeneous data fusion challenges.
+Using Monte Carlo simulation, we test the applicability of the explicit (HS-CF) and implicit (HS-CI) heterogeneous fusion rules for a network of robots performing nonlinear dynamic multi-target tracking and self-localization.
+We then test the robustness of the algorithms to message dropouts in both simulation and linear hardware experiments, where the factor graph-based inference engine runs onboard a Clearpath Jackal UGV.